shelfgot/BunkCreator/README.md

 BunkCreator
 ===================

-BunkCreator v1 is up and running (with only one critical bug!
-See below.)
+BunkCreator v1 is up and running! שהחיינו.

 ## Installation
 There are two ways to run the BunkCreator - the former for simple testing, and the latter for development.